-EDINA, Minn.–(BUSINESS WIRE)–Universal Hospital Services, Inc., a leader in medical equipment lifecycle services, today announced financial results for the quarter ended March 31, 2008.
+EDINA, Minn.–(BUSINESS WIRE)–Universal Hospital Services, Inc. (“UHS”), a leading nationwide provider of medical equipment outsourcing and lifecycle solutions to the United States health care industry, today announced financial results for the quarter ended March 31, 2009.

-Net loss for the quarter was $3.2 million, compared to net income of $3.2 million for the same quarter last year.
+Net loss for the quarter was $4.8 million, compared to a net loss of $3.2 million for the same quarter last year.

 UHS will also use a slide presentation to facilitate the conference call discussion.
 A copy of the presentation may be obtained via the company’s website at www.uhs.com in the “Financials” section.

 Universal Hospital Services, Inc. is a leading nationwide provider of medical equipment outsourcing and lifecycle solutions to the United States health care industry.
 UHS offers comprehensive solutions that maximize utilization, increase productivity and support optimal patient care resulting in capital and operational efficiencies.
 UHS currently operates through more than 80 offices, serving customers in all 50 states and the District of Columbia.